GlorytoAlmightyGod/let_me_SEE_freely/README.md

-### it is clear if and only if i can speak it out loud in a way that originates from a self-evident root.
+### sharpening the pencil before i can write.
+i am wrong. in many ways.

 IF i do not read the README.md;
+THEN something bad may happen?

+it is clear if and only if i can speak it out loud in a way that originates from a self-evident root.

-THEN something bad may happen? what seems like the problem worth fixing is NOT the real problem at play. the real problem is creating my own future self such that it is able to fix certain problems with ease.
+what seems like the problem worth fixing is NOT the real problem at play. the real problem is creating my own future self such that it is able to fix certain problems with ease.